MohitGoel92/Microsoft-Excel/README.md

 ### Goal Seek Tool

 If you know the result that you want from a formula, but are not sure what input value the formula needs to get that result, use the Goal Seek feature.
 For example, suppose that you need to borrow some money.
 You know how much money you want, how long you want to take to pay off the loan, and how much you can afford to pay each month.
 You can use Goal Seek to determine what interest rate you will need to secure in order to meet your loan goal.
+In this case, we are required to take two steps.
+Firstly we will use the *PMT* function, and then the *What-If Analysis*.

 #### PMT Function